tmuxengr3070/02-applying-styles-articles/prompts.md

   * Style the metadata so the items appear on one line
   * Keep headings easy to read and paragraphs well-spaced
   * Add a simple, modern font for the whole page

+  ## Prompt 2
+  Use a site called placeholder.co to add a small rounded placeholder image inside the same list item as the author name so that it appears in line with the name.